 What specific kinds of cancers are caused by Zantac?

 While the negative side effects of Zantac vary, the five common forms of cancer caused by the drug are:

 Have you developed adverse side effects after taking Zantac or ranitidine?

-Those who may be eligible for a Zantac lawsuit should contact us for a free case evaluation.
-We work on a contingency-fee basis.
+If you’ve taken Zantac and been diagnosed with any of the above cancers, you may be eligible for a Zantac lawsuit.
+If you haven’t already, you should contact us for a free case evaluation to discuss your legal options.
+We work on a contingency-fee-basis.

-Have you or a loved one has experienced complications after receiving taking Zantac?
-You may be eligible to file a claim for medical costs, emotional distress and further damages.
+You may be eligible to file a claim for medical costs, emotional distress, and further damages.
 Fill out our free case evaluation form to see if you are eligible for a potential Zantac lawsuit.
 An experienced attorney at Morris Bart will assist you in the evaluation process.
 Initial consultations are free.
 Click here to see more about our office locations throughout Louisiana, Mississippi, Alabama, and Arkansas.
 Contact us today!

 to find a Morris Bart office near you.